trisulnsm/apps/analyzers/alienvault-otx/README.md

 ## Getting the AlienVault OTX into a LevelDB database

 First, go on OTX and get an [AlienVault OTX API Key](https://otx.alienvault.com/).
 Next,  on OTX subscribe to any number of *Pulses* .
 Pulses are collections of IOCs from various sources.
-Compile the IOCs from OTX into a LevelDB database using the `installfeed.sh` script as shown below.

 ### Pre-requisites Ruby and LevelDB